-A Single-Member LLC Operating Agreement provides the sole owner of an entity a means of documenting the major details of their limited liability company.
+A single-member LLC operating agreement is a form used for recording the details of a newly-formed limited liability company with one (1) member.
 From how it’s financed, to the rules for adding a new member, the form walks the owner through a series of sections that cover the most important aspects of their organization.
 Once completed, the form is stored with the owner – it does not need to be filed with the state.

 - New Hampshire

 - North Carolina

 - North Dakota

 A single-member LLC is a type of business entity that is a common alternative to a sole-proprietorship.
 A single-member LLC provides several benefits to its owner, mainly that the owner is a separate entity to that of the business itself (shielding them from most liability).
 Come tax time, the entity is known as a “disregarded entity.”
 This means that the IRS “ignores” the company itself, requiring the LLC’s owner to pass the entity’s income and expenses through their own personal tax return, in the form of a Schedule C.

 The process for starting a single-member LLC is very similar to that of a multi-member LLC.
 The process may vary from state to state, but generally consists of the following steps: